SAP/project-fontus/docs/Taint_persistence.md

 If this fails, there are two options:

-- You missed something in step 4 and thus there are missing statements, e.g., you try to insert something into a table where the create statement is missing.
-Go directly back to to Step 4.
-Do not pass GO, do not collect 200 bucks.
+- You missed something in step 4 and thus there are missing statements, e.g., you try to insert something into a table which does not exist (i.e., missing `CREATE` statement).
+Go back to Step 4 and repeat.
-- The Tainter mangled something badly, please open [an issue](https://git.ias.cs.tu-bs.de/GDPR_Tainting/Fontus/issues?labels=123)
+- The Tainter mangled something badly, please check the open [issues](https://github.com/SAP/project-fontus/issues) and if this case is new: Please open an issue, we will look into it.

 6. Adjust the application to use taint persistence